 Campaign Use: Shadowboxer is Detroit's "local hero" from the early 1980s until his death in 1992, and might appear in any stories set in that time period.
-He never joined any of the super-teams extant at the time, though he did meet the emergency workers who lost their lives in the line of duty that day, Shadowboxer's image represents Detroit's past to many Lennies.
+He never joined any of the super-teams extant at the time, though he did meet the Sentinels on at least one occasion.

+Along with the many police, firefighters, and emergency workers who lost their lives in the line of duty that day, Shadowboxer's image represents Detroit's past to many Lennies.
 His statue is one of the largest in Memorial Park, and his image appears in murals painted on buildings in North